 “There [were] indications that Gabby was in a relationship, a domestic relationship, which could play a part in this case, but I don’t have any direct evidence of that,” Blue told Brian Entin of NewsNation Now.

-Brian Laundrie’s Belongings Found in Florida Park
+Brian Laundrie’s Belongings and Remains Were Found

 Laundrie’s parents, Christopher and Roberta Laundrie, went to the “Myakkahatchee Creek Environmental Park this morning to search for Brian,” Bertolino said in a statement.
 “The FBI and NPPD were informed last night of Brian’s parents’ intentions and they met Chris and Roberta there this morning.
 After a brief search off a trail that Brian frequented, some articles belonging to Brian were found.
 As of now, law enforcement is conducting a more thorough investigation of that area.”
 Human remains were also recovered.